chikamichi/cfiber/README.md

 Experimental!
 It is based on [tmm1's work](https://gist.github.com/48802).

+## Installation

+Not available as a gem yet.
+You should clone this repository.

+You may build and install a local gem running `gem build cfiber.gemspec && gem install cfiber*.gem` though.

 ## Usage

 Run `ruby spec/cfiber_spec.rb`.
 Run and **read** `ruby examples/use_cases.rb`.
 Then play with `Fiber`.

+In a Ruby console, `require ./lib/cfiber.rb` (when inside cfiber's root directory) or `require 'cfiber'` (if you built and installed a local gem).

+By installing the [Logg](http://github.com/chikamichi/logg) gem, you'll gain DEBUG output.
+Disable by setting `CFIBER_DEBUG` to 0:

+    CFIBER_DEBUG=0 ruby examples/use_cases.rb

 ## TODO